iron-io/functions/fnctl/README.md

 /app/test	    done
 ```

-`fnctl bump` will scan all IronFunctions for files named `VERSION` and bump
+`fnctl bump` will scan all IronFunctions whose `version` key in function file
-their version according to [semver](http://semver.org/) rules.
-In their absence,
-it will skip.
+follows [semver](http://semver.org/) rules and bump their version according.

 `fnctl push` will scan all IronFunctions and push their images to Docker Hub,
 and update their routes accordingly.